-At Canadian Outdoor Medical Consulting we are passionate about connecting the right people to the right service.
+At Canadian Outdoor Medical Consulting, we are passionate about connecting the right people to the right service.
 OUR MISSION is to promote safety in the wilderness and provide the highest quality care and education to recreationalists and outdoor professionals.
 We are dedicated to making a positive change in this culture.

-At Canadian Outdoor Medical Consulting, we believe that quality first aid education should be made readily available to all outdoor professionals and recreationalists.
-We believe education, communication and cooperation to be key components of safety in the wilderness and outdoor settings.
+WE VALUE knowledge and experience that is shared amongst students and instructors.
+We believe that quality first aid education should be made readily available to all outdoor professionals and recreationalists.
+We believe education, communication and cooperation are key components of safety in the wilderness and outdoor settings.
 We strive to provide creative and realistic learning environments, allowing students to be comfortable and connect with others all the while learning key concepts of pre-hospital care in the outdoors.
-WE VALUE knowledge and experience that is shared amongst students and instructors.

-At Canadian Outdoor Medical, OUR VISION is to a be an extension of the community that develops around those who play or work in the backcountry.
+OUR VISION is to a be an extension of the community that develops around those who play or work in the backcountry.
 Our aim is to become a valuable resource accessible at anytime for members of the outdoor community and provide the highest quality education for pre-hospital outdoor care to professionals and recreationalists.